ionos-cloud/knife-ionos-cloud/README.md

 ## List Images

-A list of disk and ISO images are available from ProfitBricks for immediate use.
+A list of disk and ISO images are available from Ionoscloud for immediate use.
 These can be easily reviewed and selected with the following command.

     knife ionoscloud image list